 According to the International Trade Administration National Travel & Tourism Office (NTTO), just under 37 million U.S. citizens traveled to Mexico in 2018.
-Mexico is clearly a booming vacation destination.
+It’s clearly a booming vacation destination!

-There are plenty of beaches, cultural activities, archaeological ruins, art museums, delicious food, and water sports, in Mexico, too.
+There are plenty of beaches, cultural activities, archaeological ruins, art museums, terrific street food, and water sports, in Mexico, too.
 The list goes on and on about how Mexico is a great vacation destination.

-I highly recommend against booking the cheapest deal you find when looking for Mexico vacation spots.
+I highly recommend against booking the cheapest deal you find when looking for Mexico vacation destinations.

 Then, look for the deals.

-If you can’t decide which Mexico vacation spot is right for you, keep reading for my guide on the 12 best places to visit in Mexico.
+If you can’t decide which spot is right for you, keep reading for my guide on the 12 best places to visit in Mexico.

-If you’re looking for a sunny, coastal getaway with lots of luxury, hit up Cabo San Lucas in Baja California Sur region of Mexico.
+If you’re looking for a sunny, coastal getaway with lots of luxury, hit up Cabo San Lucas, aka Los Cabos, in Baja California Sur region of Mexico.

 Cabo San Lucas also has great beaches and nightclubs, making it a great destination if you’re celebrating something big, such as a milestone birthday, anniversary, bachelor party or bachelorette party.

-Cancún is known as a big Spring Break destination, but it’s also a good spot for travelers on a tight budget!
+Cancún is known as one of the best Mexico getaways along the Riviera Maya coastline.
+It’s super popular for Americans traveling for Spring Break and is also a good spot for travelers on a tight budget!

 Given the popularity of Cancún as a vacation destination, there are often really good deals popping up.

-Plus, when you split the cost with a group of people, a trip to Mexico becomes even cheaper.
+Plus, when you split the cost with a group of people, your trip becomes even cheaper.
 Cancún is a great spot for a group getaway!

 Despite its reputation as a party destination, there are also plenty of day trips to satisfy those looking for culture or history, such as the UNESCO World Heritage site, Chichén Itzá.

 Cozumel is an island off the coast of the Yucatán Peninsula of Mexico.
-It is a great spot for water sports, such as scuba diving, snorkeling, fishing, and boating.
+It is a great spot for water sports, such as scuba diving and snorkeling through marine life, deep sea fishing, and jet skiing.

 There are several Mayan ruins to explore, as Cozumel was once known as the island of the Maya Moon Goddess.
 According to Mayan legend, women visit Cozumel in hopes of boosting their fertility.